 Abstract

-AIM: To investigate the clinical characteristics and outcomes of idiopathic [Helicobacter pylori (H. pylori)-negative and drug-negative] peptic ulcer bleeding (PUB).
+AIM: To investigate the clinical characteristics and outcomes of idiopathic Helicobacter pylori (H. pylori)-negative and drug-negative] peptic ulcer bleeding (PUB).

 METHODS: A consecutive series of patients who experienced PUB between 2006 and 2012 was retrospectively analyzed.
 A total of 232 patients were enrolled in this study.
 The patients were divided into four groups according to the etiologies of PUB: idiopathic, H. pylori-associated, drug-induced and combined (H. pylori-associated and drug-induced) types.
 We compared the clinical characteristics and outcomes between the groups.
 When the silver stain or rapid urease tests were H. pylori-negative, we obtained an additional biopsy specimen by endoscopic re-examination and performed an H. pylori antibody test 6-8 wk after the initial endoscopic examination.
 For a diagnosis of idiopathic PUB, a negative result of an H. pylori antibody test was confirmed.
 In all cases, re-bleeding was confirmed by endoscopic examination.
 For the risk assessment, the Blatchford and the Rockall scores were calculated for all patients.